 The Contractor shall consider the Principal’s Application (Appendix 2 and Appendix 3) and selects the candidates of specialists for the required services rendering within up to 1 week.
 Simultaneously with submission to the Principal of details of the specialists to be sent, the Contractor proceeds to arrangement of Iran entry visas (time period of visa issue is 5 working days).

-The Principal shall review the proposals regarding the list of the performers and, in case of no reproof, shall send an official order-letter drawn up according to Appendix 3 within 3 working days.
+The Principal shall review the proposals regarding the list of the specialists and shall send an official letter according to Appendix 2 within 3 working days.

-At the same time, the reimbursement rate for urgently sent specialists increases to 1,5 (one and a half) time relatively to the rate for routinely sent specialists.
+At the same time, the reimbursement rate for urgently sent specialists increases to 1,5 (one and a half) time relatively to the rate for Permanent specialists.

 Upon receipt of the visas and order-letter from the Principal, the Contractor shall send specialists to Iran.

-The Contractor shall finalize the Timesheet for the Contractor’s specialists (Appendix 7.2) and certificate on Performed Services (Appendix 15) every month or upon services rendering completion (in compliance with Appendix 11.).
+The Contractor shall develop the Timesheet for the Contractor’s specialists (Appendix 7.2) and Certificate on Performed Services (Appendix 15) every month upon services rendering completion (in compliance with Appendix 11.).

 Appendix 4.1.4

-Procedure of the Principal and the Customer interaction without the Contractor’s specialists sending to IRI /
+Procedure of the Principal and the Contractor interaction without the Contractor’s specialists sending to IRI /

-1. The services on support of operation may be rendered by the Contactor also at place of the subcontractors permanent work in RF.
-The procedure of the Principal and the Contractor interaction, if the Contractor’s specialists sending to IRI is not required, is as follows:
+1. The services on support of operation may be rendered by the Contactor in RF.
+The procedure of the Principal and the Contractor interaction, if the Contractor’s specialists sending to IRI are not required, as follows:

 Stage 1.
 The Principal shall forward an application drawn up in the form of Appendix 3 specifying the desirable time period for work performance.